MetaMorphys/EucalyptusPool/README.md

 https://www.arup.com/
 https://Metamorphys.io/

-50 ADA from every block #Eucalyptus pool mint would go to sustainable development projects at Arup and the rest following the costs will be invested in the #Metamorphys LTD for green projects .
+50 ADA from every block #Eucalyptus pool mint would go to sustainable development projects at Arup and the rest following the costs will be invested in the #Metamorphys LTD for green projects.

+Out interests also include work ecologi is doing more about ecologi can be found at https://ecologi.com/

 # Infrastructure:
 Cardano nodes are running on the professionally maintained bare metal high availability Linux Servers.